oisintohak/Farm-To-Fork/TESTING.md

 The following details were verified to ensure the website was responsive and the UI and design were consistent on all devices and browser device simulations:

-- #### All pages
+- ### All pages

+    ##### Visuals & Responsiveness

     - There is no horizontal overflow from any elements outside the page boundaries
+    - The navbar is at the top of the page and the footer at the bottom, even if there is only a small amount of content between
+    - The visuals and layout are consistent on all screen sizes

-- #### Navbar
+- ### Navbar

+    ##### Visuals & Responsiveness

     - All links are horizontally and vertically aligned and centered
     - Dropdowns are working correctly and text can be entered into the search box
     - All link text is readable
     - If the cart total is more than 5 digits, there is no overflow and the layout is not affected negatively
+    - The search input dropdown is sized correctly across all screen sizes
+    - The main navigation becomes a dropdown at the appropriate screen width
+    - The logo is sized appropriately at different screen widths

+    ##### Functionality

+    - All links work and link to the correct page
+    - For the account dropdown
+        - Unauthenticated users will only see the login and register links
+        - Only authenticated users will see the 'my orders' 'my profile', 'edit profile' and 'logout' links
+        - Only authenticated Farmers will see the 'my products' and 'create product' links

-- #### Footer
+- ### Footer

+    ##### Visuals & Responsiveness:

     - The logo, email, phone and about link text is readable
     - On smaller screens, only the icons are displayed for email, phone and about links
     - The logo icon is sized correctly
     - The logo icon attribution is sized correctly

+    ##### Functionality:

+    - All links work and link to the correct page
+    - The logo attribution links open in a new tab

-- #### Home
+- ### Home

+    ##### Visuals & Responsiveness:

--  Banners
+        - Banner:
             - The banner image positioning is correct and that the apple basket is visible on all screen sizes
             - The banner text is readable and scales properly across different screen sizes
             - The banner login and register buttons are sized correctly and the text is readable

--  Carousel
+        - Carousel:
             - The carousel slide items are scaled properly across device sizes
             - The carousel doesn't display too many items for the screen width
             - The carousel item text and buttons are readable and properly aligned
+            - The carousel next and previous buttons are sized properly.

+    ##### Functionality:

+        - Banner:
+            - All links work and link to the right pages

+        - Carousel:
+            - All links work and link to the right pages
             - On mobile devices the carousel items can be swiped
-    - The carousel next and previous buttons are sized properly and work as expected

-- ##### Login, Registration, Log out, Change Password Pages
+- ### Login, Registration, Log out, Change Password Pages

+    ##### Visuals & Responsiveness:

         - All text is sized correctly
         - There is adequate spacing around the text, labels, inputs and button
         - The inputs and button are size correctly
         - Any django form validation errors are sized properly and their positioning is correct

+    ##### Functionality:

+        - All links work and link to the right pages

+    ##### Defensive design:

+        - For authenticated users:
+            - Navigating to the login and register pages redirects to the home page
+        - For unauthenticated users:
+            - Navigating the the logout page redirects to the home page
+            - Navigating to the password change/reset/reset-done/set or the email confirmation/change/view email pages all redirect to the login page

-- ##### About Page
+- ### About Page

+    ##### Visuals & Responsiveness:

         - All headings and paragraphs are readable
         - The sections and headings have appropriate padding and positioning

+    ##### Functionality:

+        -The login and register links are only displayed to unauthenticated users
+        - If visible, the login and register links work and link to the correct pages

-- ##### Farmer Map
+- ### Farmer Map

+    ##### Visuals & Responsiveness:

         - The heading text is sized and positioned correctly
         - The map zoom and pan works as expected
         - The map markers can be clicked and the marker content is displayed properly

+    ##### Functionality:

+        - The farmer profile links work and link to the right pages

-- ##### Product List/Search Results/My Products List
+- ### Product List/Search Results/My Products List

+    ##### Visuals & Responsiveness:

         - The product count heading and sort button text is readable
         - The sort button and dropdown menu are positioned correctly
         - The product card images are sized and positioned correctly
         - The product card text and buttons are sized and positioned correctly
-    - If present the search term display is sized and positioned correctly
+        - If present, the search term display is sized and positioned correctly
+        - If present, th

+    ##### Functionality:

+    ##### Defensive design:

 - ##### Product Detail
     - The product card image is sized and positioned correctly